2013 Albanian parliamentary election

 Parliamentary elections were held in Albania on 23 June 2013.
 The result was a victory for the Alliance for a European Albania led by the Socialist Party and its leader, Edi Rama.
-Incumbent Prime Minister Sali Berisha of the Democratic Party-led Alliance for Employment, Prosperity and Integration conceded defeat on 26 June, widely viewed as a sign of growing democratic maturity in Albania.
+Incumbent Prime Minister Sali Berisha of the Democratic Party-led Alliance for Employment, Prosperity and Integration conceded defeat on 26 June.

 Background

 The previous parliamentary elections were held on 28 June 2009 and resulted in a victory for the Democratic Party of Albania-led Alliance of Change, which received 46.92 of the vote, winning 70 of the 140 seats.
 The opposition Union for Change headed by Edi Rama of the Socialist Party received almost 45.34% of the vote and won the other 66 seats.
 The Democratic Party led by Sali Berisha formed the government with Berisha as Prime Minister.

 Electoral system

 The 140 members of Parliament were elected in twelve multi-member constituencies based on the twelve counties using closed list proportional representation with an electoral threshold of 3% for parties and 5% for alliances.
 Seats were allocated to alliances using the d'Hondt method, then to political parties using the Sainte-Laguë method.